 Shalala lala shalala lala just for you.

-I am also singing with my wife sha la la.
+I was also singing with my wife sha la la.
 My son fell asleep again.
-It is his bad luck.
+It was his bad luck.

-We got down at Rangpo to take our breakfast.
-Rangpo is a town in East Sikkim.
-The town borders west Bengal and is situated on the Teesta river.
-All vehicles entering Sikkim have to stop here.
-Foreign tourists need documents to enter Sikkim state and have to show them at the border police post.
-In this context I need to inform Sikkim being a border state has many areas marked as Restricted Areas whereas others as Protected Areas.
-Indians do not require permits to visit Gangtok.
-However, all foreign nationals (except Bhutanese) need an Inner-Line permit to go to Gangtok.
+We got down at Rangpo to took our breakfast.
+Rangpo was a town in East Sikkim.
+The town borders West Bengal and was situated on the Teesta river.
+All vehicles entering Sikkim had to stop here.
+Foreign tourists required documents to enter Sikkim state and had to show them at the border police post.
+In this context, I required to inform Sikkim being a border state had many areas marked as Restricted Areas whereas others as Protected Areas.
+Indians did not require permits to visit Gangtok.
+However, all foreign nationals (except Bhutanese) needed an Inner-Line permit to go to Gangtok.
 It is the Gateway to Sikkim.

 1) Gangtok, with magnificent views of Kanchenjunga.
-Uniqueness and sonority in colors of culture and tradition, infused into the stunning sceneries.
-It is one of the most popular tourist destinations in Asia.
-Gangtok is a municipality, the capital and the largest town of Sikkim, India.
+Uniqueness and sonority in colors of culture and tradition, infused into the stunning scenaries.
+It was one of the most popular tourist destinations in Asia.
+Gangtok was a municipality, the capital and the largest town of Sikkim, India.